What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 Tirzepatide’s Pharmacokinetics Relevant to Pregnancy

 Tirzepatide has a long half-life allowing once-weekly dosing.
-Its molecular size suggests limited passive placental transfer compared to smaller molecules; however:
+That long duration means the medication can remain in the body for several weeks after the last dose.
+Its molecular size may limit passive placental transfer compared to smaller molecules; however:

-• The active engagement with hormone receptors could indirectly affect placental function or fetal development through altered maternal metabolism or signaling pathways.
+• The active engagement with hormone receptors could indirectly affect placental function or fetal development through altered maternal metabolism, appetite, weight, or blood sugar patterns.

-• This indirect influence might explain observed developmental issues seen in preclinical trials despite minimal direct drug crossing into fetal circulation.
+• This indirect influence might help explain developmental issues seen in preclinical trials even if direct fetal exposure is limited.

-These factors underscore why regulatory agencies recommend avoiding use during pregnancy until more definitive evidence exists.
+These factors underscore why regulatory agencies and clinicians recommend avoiding use during pregnancy until more definitive evidence exists.

 Treatment Alternatives For Pregnant Women With Diabetes Currently Using Tirzepatide